 Thanks to creativity, courage, and commitment, Cardone now owns four companies and is an aspiring billionaire.

-From his story of failure to success, and then back to failure and even greater success, it is easy to understand that staying down after falling is a bad idea.
+From his story of failure to success, and then back to collapse and even greater success, it is easy to understand that staying down after falling is a bad idea.

-Cardone openly says if he lost it all and had to start over, he would do it gladly as long as he still has the ability to roam the planet.
+Cardone openly says if he had to start over, he would do it gladly as long as he still can roam the planet.

-It sounds easier said than done but a person like Cardone with financial success could most likely do it again considering his powerful network and experience.
-For example, his first real estate deal was a failure but he took the lessons and used them to build a high net-worth.
+It sounds easier said than done, but a person like Cardone with financial success could most likely do it again considering his robust network and experience.
+For example, his first real estate deal was a failure, but he took the lessons and used them to build a high net-worth.

-To teach people about success, Cardone has adapted into a 21st century entrepreneur by taking advantage modern tools alongside traditional ones.
+To teach people about success, Cardone has adapted into a 21st-century entrepreneur by taking advantage of modern tools alongside traditional ones.